uk-tre/website/docs/events/wg_workshops/2023-09-04-september-meeting/index.md

 A key part of the day was breakout sessions and discussions, which took advantage of the mix of sectors and stakeholders to learn from each other, evaluate the work already done, and define goals for the community and the future provision of TREs in the UK and beyond over the next few years.

 This meeting was free to attend, thanks to the sponsorship by [The Alan Turing Institute](https://www.turing.ac.uk/), [HDR UK](https://www.hdruk.ac.uk/) and [DARE UK](https://dareuk.org.uk/).
 The morning talks were broadcast online for those that could not in person, but all afternoon sessions including breakout discussions were in-person only.

 This report summarises the sessions of the day, as laid out in the schedule below.

-Recordings of the morning session, including the Welcome, Keynote, and Lightning Talks, are [available on YouTube]()
+Recordings of the morning session, including the Welcome, Keynote, and Lightning Talks, are [available on YouTube]().
+More detail of the breakout sessions can be found in their respective notes from the day, which are linked in each summary below.

 #### Schedule